famous-battles-wars

 The Battle of the Eurymedon (466 BC)

 Under the leadership of the Athenian general Cimon, the Delian League took the offensive deep into Persian waters.
 At the mouth of the Eurymedon River in Pamphylia, a fleet of 200 Athenian and allied triremes destroyed a large Phoenician fleet.
 In a stunning display of tactical flexibility, the Greek crews then landed and stormed the Persian army encampment on the beach.
-The Battle of the Eurymedon demonstrated that the trireme was not merely a defensive weapon for coastal protection; it was an instrument of aggressive imperial power that could strike at the very heart of the Persian Empire.
+The Battle of the Eurymedon demonstrated that the trireme was not merely a defensive weapon for coastal protection.
+It was an instrument of aggressive imperial power that could strike at the very heart of the Persian Empire.
+The double victory—naval and land—showed the versatility of Greek forces and the strategic reach that the trireme enabled.

 The Trireme as an Instrument of Athenian Hegemony